MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 4. Select **Run** in the download bar to download and start the installation of the executable immediately.

 5. The installation window may open in the background.
-Select it from the task bar, select the **I agree the license terms and conditions** checkbox and then select **Install.**
+Select it from the task bar, select the **I agree the license terms and conditions** checkbox and then select **Install**.

 6. Select **Yes** in the **User Account Control** dialog to confirm the installation process.